supcik/academic-www/content/docs/front-matter.md

 ## RStudio

-Alternatively, if you are using RStudio to edit your site and wish to include an RMarkdown file, you'll need to utilise [YAML](https://learnxinyminutes.com/docs/yaml/) in your RMarkdown file as RMarkdown does not yet support the TOML format.
+If you are using RStudio to edit your site and wish to include an RMarkdown file, you'll need to utilise [YAML](https://learnxinyminutes.com/docs/yaml/) in your RMarkdown file as RMarkdown does not yet support the TOML format.

 {{% alert note %}}
 **RMarkdown should be saved with the `.Rmarkdown` file extension** rather than the `.Rmd` extension.